Why Toe Walking May Signal Sensory Processing Differences

 Non-Invasive Therapies

-Early intervention is key in addressing persistent toe walking.
-Non-invasive approaches such as physical and occupational therapy can help retrain gait patterns and improve overall mobility.
+Early intervention is key for addressing persistent toe walking.
+Non-invasive approaches such as physical and occupational therapy can help retrain gait patterns and improve mobility.

-In cases where conservative treatments do not resolve persistent toe walking, surgical intervention such as Achilles tendon lengthening may be considered.
-This option is typically reserved for individuals with severe mobility restrictions due to muscle tightness.
+In cases where conservative treatments donβt resolve persistent toe walking, surgical intervention such as Achilles tendon lengthening may be considered.
+Clinicians typically reserve this option for individuals with severe mobility restrictions due to muscle tightness.

 FAQs